Ecotourism Australia Limited Terms & Conditions

 - Where a member or certified operator is convicted of a criminal offence;

-- Where at least 3 formal complaints against the member or certified operator are received over a 24-month period;
+- Where at least 3 formal and unresolved complaints against the member or certified operator are received over a 24-month period;

 - On advice from a Protected Area Manager advising of any breaches or contravention of rules;